 Failing to keep the shoulders back and down was the most frequently reported mistake with the chest press.

-The common mistake is to round the shoulders forward and upward as you press, which not only reduces the work on the chest but also puts the shoulders in a vulnerable position.
+The common mistake is to round the shoulders forward and upward as you press, which not only reduces the work on the chest, but also puts the shoulders in a vulnerable position.

-Nick says there is also a tendency to recruit the legs and buttocks to help with the effort.
+Sinfield says there is also a tendency to recruit the legs and buttocks to help with the effort.
 "Don't contort your body in an effort to lift the weight – if you can't maintain proper form, you're lifting too much," he says.

 How to do a chest press correctly: